 LSO events are regularly presented in partnership with other organisations, such as other artistic organisations and promoters at LSO St Luke’s or those we partner with at the Barbican.
-If you select ‘Keep me up to date with news from the artists, companies or producers whose events I’ve booked’ (in your account settings at the time of booking), we will tell the relevant organisations that you would like to hear from them and let them know about your booking should they ask for their audience data.
-This means that we will give them your name and contact details and that they may contact you again to re-affirm your consent to receive communications directly from them.
-We will not share sensitive information or your payment details.
+If you select ‘I am happy to hear about news, events and offers from the London Symphony Orchestra’ (in your account settings at the time of booking), we may contact you after the event with details of how you can receive communications directly from the partner organisations.
+We will not share information directly with other organisations for marketing purposes.

 Changes to this policy